CDCgov/data-exchange-processing-status/README.md

 ### Next Steps
 Please continue to explore in GraphQL for all the types of queries and mutations that can be done.
 GraphQL provides a complete list in the documentation that is grabbed via "introspection" from the PS API GraphQL service.

+### Running from Local Builds
+The main cocker compose file pulls the latest PS API images from Quay.
+In order to build and run images on your local machine you can run the `local-run.sh` script.
+This script uses the `./gradlew jibDockerBuild` command to build local images and `docker compose` to start the services.
+Note that the Dockerfile specified in this script (`docker-compose.local.yml`) excludes services such as temporal-ui, as it is designed to run only the components required for end-to-end tests.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not